Skip to main content

 Southwestern Nigeria (Yoruba)

-Yoruba cuisine from Lagos, Oyo, Ogun states is sophisticated and diverse.
-Famous for amala (yam flour swallow) served with ewedu (jute leaf soup) and gbegiri (bean soup) - iconic trio.
-Efo riro (spinach stew), ayamase (designer stew), and ofada rice showcase Yoruba culinary artistry.
-Street food culture thrives with akara, moi moi, and ewa agoyin.
+Yoruba food from Lagos, Oyo, and Ogun states is varied and well developed.
+It's best known for amala, a yam-flour swallow eaten with ewedu (jute leaf soup) and gbegiri (bean soup), the famous trio.
+Efo riro (spinach stew), ayamase (designer stew), and ofada rice round out the table, and the street-food scene runs on akara, moi moi, and ewa agoyin.

 Cultural Significance: